r4ns3k/r4ns3k.github.io/_posts/2023-04-05-What-the-heck-is-computer-networks?.md

 ## Computer Network

-what is network
+what is network<br>
-If you want to talk to a friend,you can use mobile ,mobile uses cellular network likewise if u want to talk with other computer computer network is used ex:internet
+If you want to talk to a friend,you can use mobile ,mobile uses cellular network. likewise if u want to talk with other computer computer network is used ex:internet

 diffrent type of devices connected together to form a network<br>
-devices uses computer network to communicate with each other and share resources.<br>
+devices uses computer network to communicate with each other and share resources,access internet...ect<br>

 ## devices used in computer network
-end devices:used to send and recieve traffic ex:computers,mobiles,servers,printers intermediary devices:used to control the flow of traffic ex:routers,switches...etc
+end devices:used to send and recieve traffic ex:computers,mobiles,servers,printers<br>
+intermediary devices:used to control the flow of traffic ex:routers,switches...etc<br>
 ## how diffrent devices connected together
 1.wired ex:ethernet<br>
 2.wireless ex:wifi